centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 4. Edit the Centreon Apache configuration:

-> Centreon offers an example of configuration file to enable HTTPS available in the following directory:
+> Centreon offers an example of a configuration file to enable HTTPS, available in the following directory:
 > **/usr/share/centreon/examples/centreon.apache.https.conf**

 <Tabs groupId="sync">